azhao1981/system-design-primer/README.md

 Load balancers distribute incoming client requests to computing resources such as application servers and databases.
 In each case, the load balancer returns the response from the computing resource to the appropriate client.
 Load balancers are effective at:

-* Preventing requests from going to unhealthy servers
+* Preventing(防止的) requests from going to unhealthy servers
 * Preventing overloading resources
-* Helping eliminate single points of failure
+* Helping eliminate(消除) single points of failure

 Load balancers can be implemented with hardware (expensive) or with software such as HAProxy.